-Chairman Chief Executive Officer Role, Ensure that the meetings of Plans, develops and implements accountabilities the Board are held in organization policies and goals. and accordance with the by-laws Directs and coordinates promotion of Deliverables or as he may deem necessary. products or services performed to
+Chairman Chief Executive Officer Role, • Ensure that the meetings of the Plans, develops and implements accountabilities Board are held in accordance with organization policies and goals. and the by-laws or as he may deem Directs and coordinates promotion Deliverables necessary. of products or services performed Supervise the preparation of the to develop new markets, increase agenda of the meeting in share of market, and obtain coordination with the Corporate competitive position in industry.
+Secretary, taking into consideration Analyzes budgets to identify areas

-- Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the CEO, Management and the directors. - Maintain qualitative and timely lines of communication and information between the Board and Management. - Listen to and address satisfactorily any governancerelated issues that nonexecutive independent directors may raise. - Ensure that the Board exercises strong oversight over the company and its management such that the prospect of any corporate scandals is minimized if not totally eliminated.
+- the suggestions of the CEO, Management and the directors. - Maintain qualitative and timely lines of communication and information between the Board and Management. - Listen to and address satisfactorily any governance-related issues that non-executive independent directors may raise. - Ensure that the Board exercises strong oversight over the company and its management such that the prospect of any corporate scandals is minimized if not totally eliminated.